CarolMargeth/carolcalderon.github.io/_projects/design.md

 - Hospitals management: support decision-making regarding resources management, patient flow, and healthcare spending.
 Improve indicators like stay length, readmission rates, and support protocol definitions.

 With hospitals increasing adoption of electronic health records and data warehousing, it has been easier to apply statistical models [5].
-As well as literature about is exponentially increasing the knowledge and experiences using machine learning to improve healthcare decision making..
+As well as literature about is exponentially increasing the knowledge and experiences using machine learning to improve healthcare decision making.

 ## Objective